-All future project/development applications for residential subdivision or for the construction of dwellings or commercial premises must demonstrate consistency with Part B of the Kings Forest Development Code, subject to the exceptions to provisions contained in Section 1.2, Control (1) of the Code.
+All future project/development applications for residential subdivision or for the construction of dwellings or commercial premises must demonstrate consistency with Part B of the Kings Forest Development Code.

 C27 Blacks Creek Rehabilitation Plan

 Prior to the making of the first development application for subdivision of the project, subsequent to Stage 1 (MP08_0194), or such other application as agreed by the Director-General Secretary (at the request of the Proponent) the Proponent must submit to the Director-General Secretary a Rehabilitation Plan for Blacks Creek.
 The plan is to be prepared in consultation with and to the satisfaction of the Department of Primary Industries - Fisheries and the Office of Environment and Heritage and approved by the Director-General Secretary.